Header link June 22, 2020

 SGMA stipulates that it is not a “one size fits all” approach and that each groundwater basin is different.
 It does not remove the distinction between surface water rights and the personal, private property right to pump groundwater and does not allow the disclosure of how much water an individual takes.
 The state can intervene only in extreme conditions when local control is inadequate.

-SGMA’s schedule recognizes that it took decades, if not more than a century, to get in the present predicament and that it will take a reasonable amount of time to get troubled areas on the right track.
-If the aim was to reach sustainability in three to five years, some areas would have to essentially stop pumping, causing a significant economic impact throughout the entire agriculture sector through reduced sales and property taxes.
+SGMA’s schedule recognizes that it took decades, if not more than a century, to get groundwater basins into overdraft and that it will take a reasonable amount of time to get troubled areas on the right track.
+Every five years, sustainability agencies must report to the state on their progress in meeting the sustainability goals of their plans.

 • Print-friendly